pkazimierowicz/Practical_IoT_Workshop/digital_io.md

 [Go back to the beginning](index.md)
 ## Digital Input - sending button status.
-Let's connect a button to our board - it should short the D2 with GND.
+Let's connect a button to our board - it should short the D7 with GND (G on the PCB);

 And then add suitable code to use it.
 First let's configure the input: